SystemSpace/Compendium/compendium.rst

     Welcome to the TSUKI project

     This webpage has been made to facilitate the broadcasting of all TSUKI messages and to allow interaction between all registrants.
 A simple summary of the TSUKI project can be read below.
-    There are currently 1237 registrants
+    There are currently 1500 registrants
-    1000 registrants!
-    800 Slots are now available
+    1500 users hit
-    12.03.17 from Tsuki Rep.
+    23.04.17 from Tsuki Rep.

     This System is about to be purged